vatz88/V-TOP-Easy/README.md

 # V-TOP-Easy
-Web browser extension that will materialize the V-TOP student login.
+Web browser extension that will materialize V-TOP student login.

 Extension is useful to students of VIT University, Vellore campus.

-The extension uses open source css (materialize css) and js (jQuery).
+The extension uses open source libraries - materialize css and jQuery.